Megumi Han

 Megumi Han (潘 めぐみ, Han Megumi) is a Japanese actress and voice actress employed by Atomic Monkey.
 She is the daughter of the voice actress Keiko Han.

 Career

-In 2008, after a general public call for the movie Sakura no Sono, she made her debut as Satoshi Wada while studying at the Department of Drama at Nihon University College of Art.
+In 2008, after a general public call for the film Sakura no Sono, she made her debut as Satoshi Wada while studying at the Department of Drama at Nihon University College of Art.

-In 2011, she made her debut as a voice actress in the role of Airu Suzaki in Digimon Xros Wars: The Young Hunters Who Leapt Through Time.
-Then she voiced the main character Gon Freecss in Hunter × Hunter.
+In 2011, she made her debut as a voice actress for the anime series Digimon Xros Wars: The Young Hunters Who Leapt Through Time.
+Han voiced the main character Gon Freecss in Hunter × Hunter.
 In the audition, she was unanimously chosen from over 100 participants.

-In 2014, she voiced Hime Shirayuki / Cure Princess in the TV anime HappinessCharge PreCure!
+She voiced Hime Shirayuki / Cure Princess in the anime series HappinessCharge Pretty Cure!.
 Among her co-stars is Miki Hase, a classmate from her university.

-In 2017, she won Best Actress in a Supporting Role at the 11th Seiyu Awards.
+She won the Best Actress in a Supporting Role at the 11th Seiyu Awards.

-Outside of her voice acting career, she worked at Bandai.